TRUiC guide: how to pick your business nameJuly 10, 2020

 Choosing a name for your business is one of the hardest parts of actually forming your business.
-So here we’ve put together a guide, with tips and resources for you to use to aid you in this process.
+So here we’ve put together a guide, with tips and resources for you to pick your business name.

 Use a business name generator

 Often when starting off on a business, you can get writer’s block.
 There are so many things you have to consider – it needs to fit legal requirements, be catchy and also let any potential customers know what your business is all about, in a well-summarised way, while not sounding too similar to some of the names your rivals in the industry have, to stand apart.

 Thinking about ALL of this can take a lot of time and is stressful.
 What a business generator does is aid you by coming up with some names for you.
 You enter keywords, and they come up with hundreds of different names straight away.
 Of course, you do not have to use these names, and you may even think there are none on the site that you like.
 Business name generators are just a great way for you to start off your brainstorming, giving you ideas and inspiring you.

 TRUiC actually has a great company name generator that allows you to refine your search too by selecting an industry or the state you’re doing business in.
 Visit their site for more.

 All too often small business owners pick out a name and then realise there is something in it that doesn’t fit the requirements of the business structure they later choose.
 For instance, if your business is an LLC, one of the requirements will be to have the words ‘limited liability company’ or some abbreviation of this as part of your name.
 That’s why it’s very, very important to decide beforehand!
 It saves you all the stress of having to pick a new name when you’ve taken so much time to pick one already.